akersten/cute-casa/README.md

 ## Overview

 CuteCasa is a self-hosted house administration system.
-Through online dashboards, you can control every aspect of your IoT-enabled house, draw floorplans, manage rent, delegate tasks, and more.
+Through online dashboards, you can control every aspect of your IoT-enabled house, manage rent, delegate tasks, and more.

 ## Technologies